EAES-480/final-project-schwarze/README.md

 ## Deliverables

 1. Proposal - due Wed.
 April 15, at midnight. (complete proposal.Rmd in your fork)
-2. Executive summary - due Sunday, May 3, at midnight. (completed README.md in your fork)
-3. Presentation - due Wed.
+2. Presentation - due Wed.
 May 6, 1-3pm (recording or live via Zoom)
+4. Executive summary - due Sunday, May 10, at midnight. (completed README.md in your fork)

 ### Proposal